ais-open/azure-blueprint/README.md

 1. Clone repository
 2. Run azure-blueprint/predeploy/Orchestration_InitialSetup.ps1
 	- This script will create a resource group with a keyvault -- remember the names that you choose for these items because you will need them in the next step.
-3. Click the button below
+3. Click the button below, log in to Azure Portal Gov, fill out the parameters, and click "Purchase".

 	[![Deploy to Azure](http://azuredeploy.net/deploybutton.svg)](https://portal.azure.us/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fdavoodharun%2Fazure-blueprint%2Fsqlbypass%2Fazuredeploy.json)